Clayton-TV/claytontv/README.md

 - [PyCharm](https://www.jetbrains.com/toolbox-app/) (Pycharm Community is free, Pycharm Pro is Paid/Trial.
 Or, download the toolbox and install the Release Candidate, which is free but not always stable.)
 - If you dare, you can use Atom, Sublime, or (please don't) Notepad++.

-GitHub Desktop (optional.
-A nice UI for git, the version management software.
+GitHub Desktop (A nice UI for git, the version management software.
 It will install git for you if you don't already have it.)
 - https://desktop.github.com/ (Mac and Windows only.
 Linux users, you're likely familiar with terminal commands anyway, but check out [Oh-My-Zsh](https://github.com/ohmyzsh/ohmyzsh?tab=readme-ov-file#basic-installation) and their [git plugin](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/git))

 Python (the programming language that our Django app uses)